JakobMie/nightlightstats/README.md

 - There is a [Matlab code](https://github.com/alexeiabrahams/nighttime-lights) to de-blur the DMSP data (see Abrahams et al., 2018).

 - You could use a Pareto distribution to circumvent top-coding and extrapolate light values e.g. in city centers (see Bluhm & Krause, 2018).
 There is a version of the DMSP data that has no top-coding, although only for the years 1996, 1999, 2000, 2003, 2004, 2006 and 2010 (available at https://eogdata.mines.edu/dmsp/download_radcal.html).
-You can use them by setting `corrected_lights` to TRUE.
-These are different images, so you have to download them first by setting this argument to TRUE in `nightlight_download` as well (unzipping these files takes quite long and they are larger than the normal DMSP files, about 6GB per yearly file incl. quality file).
+You can use these images by setting `corrected_lights` to TRUE.
+These are different data, so you have to download them first by setting this argument to TRUE in `nightlight_download` as well (unzipping these files takes quite long and they are larger than the normal DMSP files, about 6GB per yearly file incl. quality file).
 Note that these radiance-calibrated data come with their own problems (see again Bluhm and Krause, 2018).

 - Temporal consistency is not an issue for VIIRS data, since the light values are consistently calibrated.
 The DMSP data, on the other hand, are not consistently calibrated and hence might not be perfectly comparable across satellite versions or even across years within a satellite version.
 The package tries to mitigate this issue by using consistent satellite versions where possible.
 In an econometric analysis, satellite version fixed effects and year fixed effects are advisable (see e.g. Gibson et al., 2020).

 - Natural factors influence data quality.
-Cloud coverage influences the number of observed nights that go into an aggregated image and can be especially strong in tropical regions.
+Cloud coverage affects the number of observed nights that go into an aggregated image and can be especially strong in tropical regions.
 The data often lack values for summer months for regions close to the Poles due to stray light during summer nights.
 Aurora light and snowfall could influence observed lights for regions close to the Poles.
 These points can nicely be illustrated by looking at the mean of light values in Moscow, a bright city with a rather short distance to the North Pole.
 You can see that values for the summer months are not available and that values in the winter months fluctuate strongly, possibly due to disturbances caused by aurora light or varying reflection intensity of human-produced light due to variation in snowfall.

 <figure>
   <img src="moscow.png" width="570">